kimt0t0/Role-Mates/README.md

 # Role Mates

-This is a school project aiming to develop a CRUD REST API with Node.js and mobile-first frontend interface with React.
-It may be shifted to Vue.js later.
+This is a school project aiming to develop a CRUD REST API and mobile-first frontend interface with Node.js, Express and React.
 Feel free to help or use (non commercially) AFTER MAY 20th, 2023.

-Non authenticated users can only access index, about, rules, the games list (with games with a 'public' status only).
+Non authenticated users can only access index, about, rules, the games list.
 Authenticated users can access index, about, rules, the games list (with games with a 'public' status only), games details, create/update/delete games, characters, messages or images for their avatar/games/characters.
 Admin accounts can read, create, update and delete everything.